gracektay/hotdog-react-app/README.md

   - Step 3 - Design Footer *No functionality added yet*
   - Step 4 - Designed Image Grid.
 No notes on mobile, so I've adjusted the images to scale as page size goes down *Change instagram font to Proxima.
 See if I can eliminate small white spaces*
   - Step 5 - Designed Menu Component.
 Added a hover style element with a bottom border "action blue", using the same button color that's in intro for consistency in action colors.
 On medium devices and below, I've deactivated hover and stacked the links to reduce mobile issues.
+  - Step 6 - Designed Intro_Banner component.
+Decided to set root font size as 16px.
+12 on medium and below devices, and did calculations to allow em to be used for scalability.